BennyGabel/Portfolio/README.md

         * LinkedIn logo.
 If clicked in, opens my LinkedIn profile
         * Facebook logo.
 If clicked in, opens my facebook page
     b)  Form to send email.
 As of now, just place holders
+5)  Footer.
+Thank you for visiting my portfolio, message.